robex/hashdup_py/README.md

 options:
-  -h, --help            show this help message and exit -r                    recursive, check files from all subdirectories -i                    prompt for deletion of duplicate files -a algorithm          hashing algorithm to use (xxhash, sha1, sha256), default sha1 -q, --quick-hash      hash only a small percentage of the file.
+  -h, --help            show this help message and exit -r, --recurse         recursive, check files from all subdirectories -i, --interactive     prompt for deletion of duplicate files -a algorithm          hashing algorithm to use (xxhash, sha1, sha256), default sha1 -q, --quick-hash      hash only a small percentage of the file.
 WARNING: doesn't guarantee the files are exactly
                         equal!